claresudbery/clare-wiki-ably/pages/think/teach/samman-technical-coaching.md

 	- Build skills and habits
 	- Anchor ways of working
 	- Finally:
 		- Changes in attitude
 		- Increases in skill
 		- Improved code quality
 		- More productive teams

-- Measuring outcomes
+##### Measuring outcomes
-	- WIKI Beware Goodhart's Law!
-	- Anything you measure and start to use as a target can be gamed
-	- Some measurements are more susceptible to that than others
-	- Back numbers by qualitative measures, eg talk to people and find whether they really think things are improving

 - Attitudes
 - Simple survey
 - Enthusiasm for techniques
 - Improved code quality
 - Increased number of test cases
 - More frequent integration
 - Longer term:
 - Meeting deadlines more frequently
 - Fewer bugs
 - Fewer despairing calls to rewrite whole system from scratch
 - Increased productivity!
 	- ...but this v hard to measure
 - See Rethinking Productivity in Software Engineering - compendium of essays from 2019
 - My suggestion: recruitment and retention?
+- WIKI Beware Goodhart's Law:
+	- Anything you measure and start to use as a target can be gamed
+	- Some measurements are more susceptible to that than others
+	- Back numbers by qualitative measures, eg talk to people and find whether they really think things are improving

+## Part 1: Ensemble Working

 ### Ensemble Primer